hai-vr/hvr-ik/README.md

 During Play mode, you can copy the modified GameObject hierarchy containing the *HIK* components and paste it back in Edit mode, so that you can replay the same pose.

+As an extra, you can convert a pose to an animation clip.
+First, open the animation clip editor in a visible tab.
+Then, in the inspector, select the *HIK Full Tiger* component, and click the *Create animation clip from pose* button.
+You can then copy the keyframes.

+The animation clip may not be a faithful 1:1 copy of the pose as it may handle twist differently, but I am not entirely sure where the discrepancy comes from.

 ## Options

 The *HIK Effectors* component has options that can change the behavior of the solver: